mailchain/docs.mailchain.xyz/Readme.md

 git clone --recurse-submodules https://github.com/mailchain/docs.mailchain.xyz
 ```

-## Run the docs
+## Getting started

-The develop the documentation [install Hugo](http://gohugo.io/overview/installing) in a way that best suits your environment and comfort level.
+To update the documentation [install Hugo](http://gohugo.io/overview/installing) in a way that best suits your environment and comfort level.

-Simply run `hugo server` to view the docs, changes will automatically get updated in the browser.
+Run `hugo server` to view the docs, changes will automatically get updated in the browser.